Objectives of the service

-The SyriUS user communities include: hydrographic offices, navies, offshore industries, port authorities, dredging and marine engineering firms, land and marine-based mapping institutes, environmental agencies, policy makers, marine nature management, fishers, aquaculture industries, fresh water reservoir management, and scientists.
+The SyriUS user communities include hydrographic offices, navies, offshore industries, port authorities, dredging and marine engineering firms, land and marine-based mapping institutes, environmental agencies, policy makers, marine nature management, fisheries, fresh-water reservoir management, and scientists.

-ability to discriminate vegetation from sediment, detect different vegetation
+ability to discriminate vegetation from sediment, and detect different vegetation

 Service/ system concept

 The SyriUS services combine data from UMS with EO derived data products.
 By doing so, the customer obtains large area coverage from EO observations, with an accuracy closer to what the UMS can provide through in-situ measurements.
-For the services provided by SyriUS, UMS systems will be used that have low draft, can operate in shallow waters, around obstacles, and that carry sensors customizable to the application: a multi-beam sonar sensor for bathymetric and benthic mapping, and water quality monitoring sensors or potentially underwater hyperspectral imagers for algal bloom monitoring.
+For the services provided by SyriUS, UMS systems are used that have low draft, can operate in shallow waters, around obstacles, and that carry sensors customizable to the application, for example a multi-beam sonar sensor for bathymetric and benthic mapping.
 The Sentinel-2 and WorldView satellites provide data at the spatial and temporal resolutions to match the users’ requirements.
-Data is transferred from the UMS to EOMAP, who calibrates and validates the satellite data and fuses the data into one single data product is delivered to the end user.
+Data is transferred from the UMS to EOMAP, who calibrates and validates the satellite data and fuses the data into one single data product that is delivered to the user.
 Once the systems are deployed and services are in place, the end user may obtain data products over larger areas than currently possible, in a timely manner.

 Space Added Value

-The SyriUS project utilizes earth observation (EO) data, for example from the Sentinel-2 satellites, and satellite navigation for the unmanned maritime systems (UMS).
-The EO data provide larger area coverage than can be obtained from UMS.
+The SyriUS project primarily utilizes earth observation (EO) data, for example from the Sentinel-2 satellites, and satellite navigation for the unmanned maritime systems (UMS).
+The EO data provides large area coverage faster than can be obtained from UMS.
 The UMS data can however be used to calibrate and validate the EO data.
-In doing so, we create data products such as bathymetric maps for larger areas and at higher resolution than can otherwise be obtained.
-Without the space assets, it is not possible to provide a cost- and time-effective solution for mapping large areas for any of the application areas, e.g. bathymetric mapping for hydrographic offices.
+In doing so, we create data products, such as bathymetric maps, for larger areas and at higher resolution than can otherwise be obtained.
+Without the space assets, it is not possible to provide a cost- and time-effective solution for mapping large areas for any of the application areas, such as bathymetric mapping for hydrographic offices.
 Furthermore, combining the two technologies enables the creation of seamless maps that are otherwise hard to obtain.